ComputationalRadiationPhysics/picongpu/docs/source/python_package/foundations/defining_simulation.rst

 The most useful for interacting with PIConGPU are:

 ``simulation.run()``
-  Generates PIConGPU input files, compiles a tailored binary and runs this all in one go.
+  Generates the PIConGPU input files, compiles a tailored binary and submits the simulation to the system given by your runtime configuration (e.g. a batch system).
   This is convenient in most scenarios.
+  Note that the call returns after the submission
+  (see :ref:`Running Your Simulation <python_package/foundations/running_simulation:Running Your Simulation>` for the details of what happens under the hood).

 ``simulation.write_input_file()``
   Only generate the PIConGPU input files.